anhhao135/ECE276B/pr2/README.md

 pip install -r requirements.txt

 All required files should already exist in the repo structure to run the code.
+Maps should be in directory called maps.

 To run sampling and search based path plans on all the maps, except for monza sampling based and maze search/sampling based, simply do: